Whisks & Giggles

 A Brief History of Tiramisu

-Tiramisu, which translates to “pick me up”/“cheer me up” in Italian, is believed to have originated in the Veneto region of Italy.
-This dessert does not appear in any known recipe books or cooking articles before the 1970s.
+Tiramisu, which translates to “pick me up”/“cheer me up” in Italian, is believed to have originated in the Veneto region of Italy and does’t appear in any known recipe books or cooking articles before the 1970s.
 Although its official origin is not fully known, obituaries (of all things) for Ado Campeol (1928–2021) remark that Tiramisu made its first appearance in 1969 at his restaurant, Le Beccherie, in Treviso, Italy.

 Some culinary legends even claim that Tiramisu was served as an aphrodisiac in the courtesan houses of Venice.
 While we can’t confirm the latter, we sure can say if you’ve got an…um, agenda…for a special someone, they sure won’t kick you out if you bring them some of our Tiramisu. 😉